 Pathological Waste – One of the most common medical waste types is Pathological waste.
 Wastes such as tissues, bodily fluids, organs, and surgical specimens fall under this category.

-Sharps Waste – Sharps waste consists of sharp points or edges that could cut or puncture the skin, humans, or animals.
+Sharps Waste – Sharps waste consists of sharp points or edges that could cut or puncture the skin, of humans, or animals.
 A needle, blade, syringe, or staple are examples of sharp objects.
 Any sharps, whether used or not, are considered potentially infectious waste.

 Pharmaceutical Waste – Pharmaceutical waste includes expired, unused, split, and contaminated drugs, vaccines, and serums that are no longer needed and must be disposed of properly.
 A hospital, doctor’s office, veterinary office, and even a household would produce this type of waste.